• Home

 Not surprisingly, about 90% of all referrals to Voltmer Sleep Center come from Hoag, but outside referrals are growing.
 If a patient is referred by a Hoag neurologist for sleep problems related to that neurologic problem, a neurologist working on staff at Voltmer Sleep Center is the one to see that patient.

 If COPD was the primary problem, a pulmonologist would visit with the patient.
 “This is not just an independent sleep center,” explains Trish Stiger, BBA, RPSGT, CRT, manager of the Voltmer Sleep Center.
-“It is part of Hoag, and they refer from the Diabetes Center, the Cardiovascular Institute, and more.
+“It is part of Hoag, and they refer from the Center, the Cardiovascular Institute, and more.
 Even obstetricians are reminded that a snoring pregnant woman should not be ignored as if she merely has nasal congestion, as this can lead to complications of pregnancy.”

 In line with the large body of evidence linking sleep apnea and congestive heart failure, Voltmer Sleep Center clinicians provide information and education to all Hoag cardiologists.
 “A lot of them have gotten the message,” says Selecky.
 “They ask every congestive heart patient, ‘Do you snore?’
 If the patient snores, and has other features of sleep apnea, he comes to us.”
 Cardiologists will also send patients whom they are treating for resistant hypertension, as is recommended by the American College of Cardiology and American Heart Association because of the link with untreated obstructive sleep apnea.